 - One of the four items is the odd one out and they must decide what three of them have in common.

 - Challenges can draw on your students' knowledge and curriculum interests or their outside musical, sporting and cultural interests, e.g. four items commonly found in a teenager's room (three of which contain a microchip), four singers (three of them write their own songs).

 Take a fashion item which is important to young people in the country where you are working.

-- Ask students to bring as many pictures of these items from magazines (bring your own too).
-This could be footwear or coats/jackets.
+- Ask students to bring as many pictures of these items from magazines as they can (bring your own too).
 Put students in groups to compare their photos.
 Ask them to divide the collection into three categories: fashionable, practical, both.

 - Each group must then choose the best possible style for their age range and explain their choice to the rest of the class.

 - This can lead in to discussions on how important it is to be fashionable/peer pressure/marketing to young people/parental attitudes to their choice of clothes, etc.